Give Us A Call: 206-467-3190

 Entry into a deferred prosecution program can be the best option for some clients in certain circumstances.
 An experienced Washington DUI attorney can help you determine if a deferred prosecution is a good option for you on your case.

 To be eligible for a deferred prosecution you must meet certain legal requirements.
 Currently, these legal requirements include:

 - You cannot have ever been granted a deferred prosecution before in your life.
 RCW 10.05.010.

-- You must be diagnosed as alcohol dependent, drug dependent, or with mental health issues.
+- You must be diagnosed with a severe substance abuse disorder or with mental health issues.
 RCW 10.05.020.

 - You must enroll in the recommended drug, alcohol, or mental health treatment program and successfully comply with all treatment recommendations.
 RCW 10.05.020.

 While there are significant benefits to a Washington deferred prosecution, it is not something to enter into without serious consideration.
 There are a number of factors to consider carefully and discuss with an experienced Washington DUI attorney before you make a decision to enter into a deferred prosecution.
 These include:

 - You may only enter one deferred prosecution in a lifetime.
 For this reason, we often advise against entering a deferred prosecution on a first offense.

 - You must give up the opportunity to fight your case and waive all your rights associated with proceeding to trial.
 If you are to be found out of compliance with the terms of the deferred prosecution, the judge would simply read the police reports in your case and find you guilty of the original DUI charge.